 - AU$87,001 – AU$180.000; required to pay 37% on any dollar made above AU$87,000

 - AU$180,001 and over; required to pay a fee of AU$54,232 and 45% on any dollar made above AU$180,000.

 How much tax you pay is dependent on where your level of income lies in regard to the taxation system.
 However, you must pay your taxes on all income levels.
 Meaning, as illustrated in the previous explanation, you pay your taxes through the system and not solely in the level your income falls in.
 Additionally, recently a new income tax offset has been introduced called LAMITO.
 This offset will be available to any earners of an income up to AU$125,333.

 Following tax regulations in Australia is a task that requires knowledge of the system.
 As previously described, the system itself is not hard to follow.
 However, due to the many regulations and exemptions, one might find himself getting lost in the paperwork.

 In order to understand and comply with tax regulations in Australia, a local partner might be of help.
 Biz Latin Hub is an expert in connecting businesses and supporting startups in the region.

 Our recently-received award for Business Excellence by the Australian-Latin America Business Council demonstrates the support we receive from Australian institutions.
 Find out more about how we can transform the fortunes of your business.
-Contact us on [email protected] today for assistance tailored to your needs.
+Contact us today for assistance tailored to your needs.